-"supplements are essential to treat vitamin and mineral deficiencies" and that "certain combinations of nutrients can help some medical conditions, like age-related macular degeneration.
-He believes "for the majority of adults, supplements likely provide little, if any, benefit."
+"supplements are essential to treat vi- : identity, purity, strength, and compositamin and mineral deficiencies" and that "certain combinations of nutrients can help some medical conditions, like age-related macular degeneration.
+He believes "for the majority of adults, supplements likely provide little, if anv. benefit."

 There are federal agencies to safeguard our use of vitamins, minerals and organic dietary products.
 The Office of Dietary Supplements (ODS), part of the National Institutes of Health (NIH), is the lead agency.
-The ODS requires "manufacturers follow good manufacturing practices (GMPs) to ensure the
+The ODS requires "manufacturers follow good manufacturing practices (GMPs) to ensure the tion of their products."